πͺͺ Certificate Configuration Guide

 When this appears:

-- "Allow self-signed certificates" is ON
+- "Allow untrusted certificates" is ON

 - You've connected and pinned the certificate fingerprint